-We recognise that there will be occasions when a pupil at the school, or a parent or another person may make an allegation against a member of staff (including supply or agency staff or contracted staff) or volunteer.
+We recognise that there will be occasions when a pupil at the school, or a parent or another person may make an allegation against a member of staff or volunteer.
 The term allegations refers to concerns reported or raised that might indicate a person has caused harm to a child, acted in a way that created potential serious risk to a child or would pose a risk of harm if they continue to work in regular or close contact with children in their present position, or in any capacity.